qubd/mini_ecdsa/README.md

 Publ key: Q = (1449,1186)
 ```

 Digital signatures generated by ECDSA consist of a public key Q as well as two positive integers, r and s, which are smaller than the order of P. These values are computed using the private key d and a hash of the message.
 In this implementation sha256 is the hash function being used.
-The signature is returned as a tuple when calling `sign`, and also printed nicely.
+The signature is returned as a tuple by `sign` and also printed.

 ```
 >>> msg = 'this is an important message'